 What Is A Portable AC Unit?

 These units range from 8,000 BTU to 14,000 BTU.
 They can weigh up to 64 pounds.
-There are 115 volt and 12-volt models.
-The 115-volt models need a lower 6.3 amperage.
-The 12-volt needs a higher amperage.
+There are 115 volt and 12 volt models.
+The 115 volt models need a lower 6.3 amperage.
+The 12 volt need a higher amperage.

-Learn more about portable AC units here.
+Learn more about portable AC units: The Best Portable Air Conditioners

 Using A Portable Air Conditioner

-- Install the exhaust hose to dehumidify and the window venting kit.
+• Install the exhaust hose to dehumidify and the window venting kit.
 This will provide fresh ventilation for your tent living area.

 What Is A Window Unit Air Conditioner?

-They range from 5,000 to 28,000 BTUs.
-The most normal camping tent will need between 5,000-7,000 BTU.
-These can weigh up to around 50 pounds and require between 4-7 amps at 115 volts.
+The most a normal camping tent will need between 5,000-7,000 BTU.
+These can weigh up around 50 pounds and require between 4-7 amps at 115 volts.

 The Ozark Trail 16×16-Feet 12-Person 3 Room Instant Cabin Tent is a great example of a roomy tent with an AC port to add your AC window unit.